donaldboulton/minimal-mistakes/_pages/donate.md

 ## About this donation page

-Although the primary function of this donation page is to get help feeding stray cats.
+Although the primary function of this donation page is to get help feeding stray cats, some tips for my web design and code, would be cool.
 Thank you, you are the best!

 {% include donate.html %}